What is TSPR?

-Users may enter geometry, envelope and HVAC component inputs into the tool to create a building energy model that will used to estimate the HVAC annual energy use and carbon emissions to generate a proposed TSPR that will be compared against a baseline TSPR to determine compliance.
-The baseline TSPR is generated automatically by the tool by using the user’s building and replacing the HVAC system with the baseline HVAC system as defined by the 2018 Washington State Energy Code, Appendix D.
+The online TSPR analysis tool may be used to enter geometry, envelope and HVAC system inputs to create a building energy model that will estimate the HVAC annual energy use and carbon emissions to generate a proposed TSPR that will be compared against a baseline TSPR to determine compliance.
+The baseline TSPR is generated automatically by replacing the HVAC system entered into the tool with the baseline HVAC system as defined by the 2018 Washington State Energy Code (WSEC), Appendix D.

 How does TSPR show compliance?

 To comply with the 2018 Washington State Energy Code, the proposed system TSPR must be greater than or equal to the baseline system TSPR and meet all other prescriptive code requirements.

 The TSPR tool will generate a pdf report documenting the inputs and the TSPR of the both the proposed and baseline system that may be provided to code officials to demonstrate compliance.